Tom Meents

-Thomas William Meents (MENTZ) (born July 10, 1967) is an American former professional monster truck driver.
-He primarily drove Monster Patrol (1993-1998), Bulldozer (1999), Goldberg (2000-2001), Team Meents (2001-2002), and Maximum Destruction/ Max-D (2003-2024) in a 31 year career as a Monster Truck driver in Monster Jam.
+Thomas "Tom" William Meents (MENTZ) (born July 10, 1967) is an American former professional monster truck driver.
+He primarily drove Monster Patrol (1993–1998), Bulldozer (1999), Goldberg (2000–2001), Team Meents (2001–2002), and Maximum Destruction/Max-D (2003–2024) in a 31 year career as a Monster Truck driver in Monster Jam.
 He won 14 Monster Jam World Finals championships during his career in three different trucks (six in racing, six in freestyle, two in 2-wheel skills challenge).
 Tom is often referred to as the professor, and the GOAT of monster trucks.

 Career

 Tom Meents started out as a mud racer, driving his own vehicle, Shake Me.
 He had his first wreck when he rolled Shake Me over at a USHRA mud race in Pittsburgh, Pennsylvania.
 He won the NMRO Open Class championship in 1992.
 He later teamed up with Paul Shafer to drive Shafer's Mud Patrol vehicle.
 Tom won the NMRO Class 5 championship in 1993 and 1994 and won the Class 6 championship in 1993.
 This also led to an opportunity to drive one of Shafer's Monster Patrol monster trucks, which Tom drove to a rapid rise in popularity.
 Among his accomplishments in this truck was a victory at the USHRA U.S. Truck Fest in 1997.

 Meents bought the truck and in 1999 was commissioned by PACE Motor Sports (FNA Live Nation, now owned by Feld Motor Sports, a division of Feld Entertainment) to run the Bulldozer monster truck, to help increase the truck's exposure.
 In his first event with Bulldozer, Meents defeated Dennis Anderson, driver of Grave Digger, on national television, becoming an instant star in the process.
 Meents would continue driving Bulldozer until December 1999 in Minneapolis, MN.

 In 2000, Clear Channel (which owned Monster Jam) commissioned Meents to drive a new truck, Goldberg, named and themed after the World Championship Wrestling (WCW) wrestler.
 Meents was extremely successful in the truck and rose to an even greater level of popularity, despite controversy over the truck's unconventional looks.
 With Goldberg, Meents won the inaugural Monster Jam World Finals racing championship in 2000, and completed a full sweep of the event in 2001, winning racing and freestyle.
 This event was notable for the controversial encore, in which Dennis Anderson and Meents attempted to drive over each other's trucks at the end of the freestyle competition.

 When WCW folded two days after the 2001 World Finals, Meents debuted Team Meents, which was a repaint of Goldberg with a similar design and lettering style.
 Meents again swept the World Finals in 2002 with this truck.